Chris1221/chris1221.github.io/_pages/about.md

 social: true
 ---

 I'm a student in the [DPhil Genomic Medicine and Statistics](https://www.ox.ac.uk/admissions/graduate/courses/dphil-genomic-medicine-and-statistics?wssl=1) program at the University of Oxford, jointly funded by the [Wellcome Trust](http://www.well.ox.ac.uk/home) and the [Clarendon Fund](http://www.ox.ac.uk/clarendon/about).
-I graduated with an Honours BSc in Biomedical Science specializing in Biostatistics from the Univeristy of Ottawa in 2017.
+I graduated with an Honours BSc in Biomedical Science specializing in Biostatistics from the University of Ottawa in 2017.